Before I begin to tell you about my amazing day at Parque Tayrona, I must admit that I skipped one stop.

 To get a foretaste of paradise, just take the local bus to El Zaino, the main entrance to this protected garden Eden on the Caribbean coast of Colombia.

 Taganga, a dull, suburb-ish town about 10 minutes from Santa Marta, is actually already the Parque’s southernmost point.
 This gives you an idea of how close you already are once you reach lovely Santa Marta.

 We had left our big luggage at our guesthouse in Santa Marta and took only a small backpack with us.
 After all, we spent the Easter weekend further East – no pun intended.

 We had planned two stops: One at the Parque Tayrona and the other one at Palomino.

 It’s a Walk in the Park

-The Parque Tayrona, a national park that stretches more than 20 miles along the Northern Caribbean coast and attracts nature lovers not only because of its impressive flora and fauna but also by reason of many secluded, unspoiled beaches.
+The Parque Tayrona is a national park that stretches more than 20 miles along the Northern Caribbean coast.
+It attracts nature lovers not only because of its impressive flora and fauna but also due to its many secluded, unspoiled beaches.

 Secluded means – once again – hiking.
 It starts harmless on straight wooden walkways, but this bliss doesn’t last.

 Soon you have to climb up and down quite steep stairs and dirt trails and it’s really hot and humid.
 You are hiking through a really impressive jungle with some rough and mountainous parts to secluded, unspoiled beaches which is very nice, but in the heat and humidity exhausting.